 It’s no secret we are devout purchasers of IKEA interiors.
-Not only do we love the brand’s keen eye for burgeoning trends before they hit, but also its ability to design versatile products that really work for their (affordable) price tag.
-But, despite how good the Swedish giant is, there’s still something frustrating that comes with going in store to purchase the couch you’ve long been lusting over, only to find once home, that it’s the complete wrong fit for the space.
+Not only do we love the Scandinavian brand’s keen eye for burgeoning trends before they hit, but also its ability to design versatile products that really work for their (affordable) price tag.
+But, despite how good the Swedish retail giant is, there’s still something frustrating that comes with going in store to purchase the couch you’ve long been lusting over, only to find that, once home, it’s the complete wrong fit for the space.

 Cass Hall, customer experience manager at IKEA Australia adds, “Built on Apple’s new ARKit technology, IKEA Place is an important innovation for IKEA.
 IKEA is one of the first home furnishing brands in the world to bring this technology to people, which will shift the way we purchase furniture in the future.”

 In 2019, however, IKEA revealed in an interview with Reuters that it will launch an app that bundles the preview features of its IKEA Place app along with its other apps; one where you can browse its catalog of products, and another where you can shop its products remotely.